fbpx

 church of st john portomarin spain camino11 km or 7 miles of walking

-The town was named “Porto,” meaning river crossing in Galician.
-We will visit the Romanesque Church of San Xoán or Church of Saint John, currently known as the Church of St. Nicholas.
-This dual-purpose structure was built as both a church and a fortress to protect pilgrims from the Moors, the latter evidenced by its four towers with battlements.
-This church was built in the 12th century and has a spectacular rose window on the main facade.
-The portal was designed and built by Master Mateo, the famous architect who also designed the Pórtico de Gloria at the Santiago de Compostela Cathedral.
-The name has changed numerous times due to the frequency with which it was gifted to Spanish royalty.
-Many also call this the Church of Santa Marina.
+The town was named “Porto,” which means river crossing in Galician.
+We will visit the Romanesque Church of San Xoán, also known as the Church of Saint John and currently referred to as the Church of St. Nicholas.
+This dual-purpose structure was built as a church and a fortress to protect pilgrims from the Moors, as evidenced by its four towers adorned with battlements.
+Constructed in the 12th century, this church features a spectacular rose window on the main facade.
+The portal was designed and built by Master Mateo, the renowned architect who also created the Pórtico de Gloria at the Santiago de Compostela Cathedral.
+The name has changed numerous times due to its frequent gifts to Spanish royalty.
+Many also refer to this as the Church of Santa Marina.

-After your night in Portomarin, you will cross the Miño River, Galicia’s longest, and rise uphill steadily towards the Serra de Ligonde.
-You will pass nice hamlets such as Gonzar and Ventas de Narón.
-Stop to visit the Romanesque Church of Santa María in Castromaior.
+After your night in Portomarin, you will cross the Miño River, the longest in Galicia, and steadily rise uphill toward the Serra de Ligonde.
+You will pass charming hamlets such as Gonzar and Ventas de Narón.
+Make sure to visit the Romanesque Church of Santa María in Castromaior, which features a Romanesque carving of the Virgin Mary alongside a Renaissance altarpiece from the sixteenth century.

 Dinner and overnight in the small hamlet of Ventas de Narón.